ENTP: Encoder-only Next Token Prediction: RASP Algorithms

 Traditionally, auto-regressive language modeling has relied on decoder-only Transformers~\citep{vaswani2023attentionneed} with causal attention, trained using the next-token prediction objective.
 Causal attention ensures that each token can only attend to previous tokens, preventing future tokens from influencing past outputs.
 This mechanism makes training and inference more efficient, as past keys and values do not need to be recomputed for each token.
 This efficiency enables the scaling of decoder-only Transformers, such as GPT-4 \citep{openai2024gpt4technicalreport} and Llama-3 \citep{dubey2024llama3herdmodels}, up to billions of parameters using current hardware.

 However, causal attention also introduces artificial constraints.
 Given tokens $x_1, x_2, ..., x_n$, the contextual embedding of $x_j$ (where $j < n$) can only attend to embeddings of earlier tokens, even when predicting $x_{n+1}$.
 While this constraint ensures a strict causal structure, it may not always be necessary or beneficial.
-In principle, there is no inherent reason that language models should be limited by this restriction.
+We investigate what happens when we remove this constraint, while still maintaining causality externally.

-Encoder-only Transformers, which are typically used for tasks like classification, do not impose this causality constraint.
+Specifically, we look at Encoder-only Transformers, which are typically used for tasks like classification, and do not impose this causality constraint.
 Though traditionally not used for auto-regressive tasks, encoder-only architectures can be adapted for next-token prediction.
 When computing the output at the current time step, an encoder-only Transformer, or any sequence model, can be made causal by only providing inputs up to and including the current time step.
 Therefore, in this work, we investigate the idea of using encoder-only Transformers for next-token prediction.
 We summarize our findings below.

 \paragraph{Functions expressible with Decoder-only and Encoder-only Transformers.} We demonstrate that the sets of functions expressible by decoder-only and encoder-only Transformers are not comparable, which goes against intuition that the expressivity of encoders would subsume that of decoders.
 Rather, there exist functions expressible with decoder-only Transformers that are not expressible with encoder-only Transformers, and vice versa, as well as functions expressible by both architectures.